tvoroghoklab/rsschool-cv/cv.md

  * **HTML, CSS, JavaScript - beginning level.
 Now I am a student in RS School.**

- * I am:
+ * Education:

    * Master (South Ural State University, management and innovative marketing);

    * Specialist (Chelyabinsk's State University, international economy);

- * I also studied for several years at the Faculty of Mathematics (programming).
+   * Also studied for several years at the Faculty of Mathematics (programming).

  * English B2 level (studied in school, universities and language school).